melektron/el_std_py/docs/bindantic.md

 As per [definition in the standard](https://docs.python.org/3/library/typing.html#typing.Annotated), type checkers treat annotated types the same way as their underlying type, in this case ```int```.
 The extra metadata is then used at runtime to deduce how fields are arranged in binary form (or in JSON when using pydantic functions).

-As demonstrated by teh string field, sometimes it is necessary to provide extra metadata such as the length of a string (represented as char[] in the structure).
+As demonstrated by the string field, sometimes it is necessary to provide extra metadata such as the length of a string (represented as char[] in the structure).
 To do so, bindantic provides handy helper functions such as ```bindantic.Len``` that can be used together with ```typing.Annotated``` to configure the field further.

 Once a structure is defined, you can instantiate it with full IntelliSense support and data validation, just like pydantic.
 Bindantic already applies basic constraints to fields where it makes sense, such as limiting numbers to the allowed range for the specified binary integer type (as evident in the code excerpt above).